wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.6-dev1 =

+* Fixed: The Custom Settings in Posts/Pages are now added to new custom post types as they are created (not just when NGFB Open Graph+ is updated).

 = Version 6.5 =

 * Improved the selection of YouTube video preview images by comparing all available sizes and choosing the largest.